-It’s a recurring question on gopher slack and discord: “How should I setup my go project repository?”.
-And unfortunately there is a lot of both outdated and overly complicated blogs and sample or old projects out there.
+It’s a recurring question on gopher slack and discord: «How should I set up my go project repository?».
+Unfortunately, there are a lot of both outdated and overly complicated blogs, sample repositories and old projects out there.

-One main philosophy for go, is keeping things simple.
-More code writing, less structuring ahead of time / before it’s actually needed.
+One key philosophy of Go, is keeping things simple.
+More code writing, less structuring ahead of time (before it’s actually needed).

 Official